Terreii/andromeda-viewer/docs/general.md

 The server translates the XML-RPC response to JSON and send and sends it back to the client as the response of its request.

-The client will the open a WebSocket back to the server.
+The client will then open a WebSocket back to the server.
 The server acts as a WebSocket to UDP bridge.
 For every WebSocket-connection the server listen on a new UDP-Port, to differentiate clients.
-A lot of Packet types have no way of identifying the target client.
+A lot of Packet types have no way off identifying the target client.
 Having a port per client fixes this.

 **The server keeps no log of the network-data**

 ## Client View
 The client uses the [FLUX](http://facebook.github.io/flux/) model.
 Where [redux](https://redux.js.org/) manages the state and the view-components are using [React](https://facebook.github.io/react/).
-And they styled with [styled-components](https://www.styled-components.com/).
+And they styled with [Tailwind CSS](https://tailwindcss.com/).